 This award recognises the best scientific published works in the field health services and policy research.
-Awards will be made for the following categories:
+Awards may be made for the following categories:

 Best overall qualitative and quantitative paper (Australian)